Jaishankar872/LCR_Meter_Proto_M181/Readme.md

-# Goal of this Project
+# Goal
-   To Develop a only the Firmware for M181 LCR from JyeTech.
+   To Develop only the Firmware for M181 LCR Meter made by JyeTech.
 Hope to provide understanding in basics of LCR Meter.

 **Note**: Still this firmware under development.